When you purchase through links on our site, we may earn a commission. Here’s how it works.

 Is Corn Poisonous To Dogs?

-If corn is fresh and properly cooked, it should not be poisonous.
+Is corn bad for dogs?
+If corn is fresh and properly cooked, without any added seasonings, it should not be poisonous.
 Learn more about the symptoms of poisoning in dogs.

 Can Puppies Eat Corn?

-It’s not a good idea to give puppies any type of solid, human food until they are an adult and have fully adjusted to a balanced, nutritious meal routine.
-Learn more about the best puppy foods.
+It is not a good idea to give puppies any type of solid, human food until they are an adult and have fully adjusted to a balanced, nutritious meal routine.
+This includes corn.
+Their digestive systems are not developed enough to break it down properly.
+Learn more about the best puppy foods to ensure your dog gets top nutrition.

-Are you wondering, “can dogs have corn on the cob?”
-Dogs and corn cobs are a no-no. Why is corn on the cob bad for dogs?
+Are you wondering, “Can dogs eat corn on the cob?”
+Dogs and corn cobs are a big no-no. Why is corn on the cob bad for dogs?
 Your dog could swallow the cob, causing a gastrointestinal (GI) obstruction.
+Corn cobs are also a choking hazard and have no nutritional benefits.

 Can dogs chew on corn cobs?
-It might be tempting to give it to them to chew on but don’t.
+It might be tempting to give it to them to chew on, but do not.
 Can dogs digest corn cobs?
 No, which is why it’s not a good idea to let them get their paws on a cob.

 My Dog Ate A Corn Cob: What Should I Do?

 If you think your dog has swallowed a corn cob, you should call your vet immediately for advice.
-Can’t reach your vet?
-Contact the Pet Poison Helpline at 1-855-764-7661 or use our “Ask A Vet” feature to chat with a veterinary professional and get help 24 hours a day, 7 days a week.
+If you cannot reach your vet, contact the Pet Poison Helpline at 1-855-764-7661 or use our “Ask A Vet” feature to chat with a veterinary professional and get help 24 hours a day, 7 days a week.

-If you’re not sure that your dog swallowed the cob, keep an eye out for symptoms including loss of appetite, vomiting, diarrhea, and dehydration, which could be signs of an intestinal blockage.
+If you are unsure that your dog swallowed the cob, keep an eye out for symptoms, including loss of appetite, vomiting, diarrhea, and dehydration, which could be signs of an intestinal blockage.

 Can Dogs Eat Corn Husks?

 Just like the skin of any fruit or vegetable, a corn husk can be difficult to digest.
-Yes, it’s possible for them to eat it.
-However, it’s not recommended for a number of reasons.
+Yes, technically, it’s possible for them to eat it.
+However, it is not recommended for a number of reasons.
 For starters, there is no nutritional benefit, and it can cause gas.

 Why Is Corn Bad For Dogs?

 Dogs can eat corn, but it’s best to go easy on the portions.
 Corn has the highest starch content among all whole vegetables.
-And like any carbohydrate, consuming too much of it could cause obesity.
+And like any carbohydrate, consuming too much of it can cause obesity.
+Raw corn can be harder to digest and cause stomach upset, which owners should keep in mind.

 Here’s a list of common corn types and other products that contain corn.
-Our experts tell you if they’re okay for dogs to eat or not.
+Our experts tell you if they are okay for dogs to eat or not.

 Can Dogs Eat Corn Chips?

 One or two unseasoned chips probably won’t hurt your pup.
 But corn chips are full of oils and fats.
-Don’t give your dog a corn chip that is seasoned, especially in anything that contains garlic.
+Don’t give your dog a seasoned corn chip, especially anything that contains garlic.

 Can Dogs Eat Canned Corn?

-While it’s safe to give your dog canned corn, it’s usually filled with sodium and salt, which can cause dehydration and salt poisoning.
-Be sure and wash canned corn thoroughly before feeding it to your dog.
+While it is safe to give your dog canned corn, it’s usually filled with sodium and salt, which can cause dehydration and salt poisoning.
+Be sure to wash canned corn thoroughly before feeding it to your dog.

 Can Dogs Eat Corn Flakes?